 7. I installed the generator safety interlock in the panel (with the power disconnected, of course).
 This is extremely important.
 Every year, linemen die because of idiots who backfeed their generators into their houses without using an approved transfer switch or generator safety interlock.
 The current energizes the utility power lines while the linemen are trying to fix the problem, and they get electrocuted.
 So don’t be an idiot.
 If you’re going to do a job like this, do it right.

-8. After double-checking all my wiring for flaws and faults, I started up and load-tested the generator.
+8. After double-checking all my wiring for flaws and faults, I started up and load-tested the generator, connecting it to the house with a 50-amp generator cord.
 It worked great.
 I’m very happy with the generator and the setup.
 You might even say I feel energized.